RyanMoodGAMING/HalfCoins/README.md

 # HalfCoins

 Upon a player dieing, they will loose half of there balance.

 ## Normal Installation (Non-Developer)

 You can download the latest version of the plugin from [the releases tab on github](https://github.com/RyanMoodGAMING/HalfCoins/releases).

+This plugin requires [Vault](https://dev.bukkit.org/projects/vault) to be used on your server.
+You must have an existing economy plugin on your server such as [EssentialsX](https://essentialsx.net/).

 ## Developer Controbrution